mozilla/application-services/docs/building.md

 ---

 ## Building for Fenix
-The instructions here assume that you are building for Fenix in order test your changes in on Fenix and want to take advantage of the
+The instructions here assume that you are building for Fenix in order test your changes in Fenix and want to take advantage of the
 [Fenix Auto-publication workflow for android-components and application-services](https://github.com/mozilla-mobile/fenix/#auto-publication-workflow-for-android-components-and-application-services)

 1. Install Android SDK, JAVA, NDK and set required env vars